The power clean encompasses a combination of three reasons why you hit the gym:

 The triple extension of your hip, knees, and ankles in a coordinated, explosive pattern simulates a similar triple extension in both sprinting and jumping.

-While primarily a performance-based exercise, power cleans will get you absolutely jacked when coupled with higher rep work at the end of a workout.
+While primarily a performance-based exercise (or as a training exercise for Olympic weightlifting), power cleans will get you absolutely jacked when coupled with higher rep work at the end of a workout.

 By hitting nearly 200 muscles in your body, it creates a massive anabolic surge to drive muscle growth.